 Drug addiction is among the last things people want to consider when notice their loved ones behaving differently.
 Many folks look for other reasons to explain their concerns.
-At First Recovery Center, we understand why someone would do this.
+At First City Recovery Center, we understand why someone would do this.
 Substance use disorders aren’t jokes.
 They are serious problems that could lead to heartbreaking outcomes.

 A substance use disorder could include any type addictive substance, from opioids to alcohol.
 That also includes everything from street drugs to legally obtained prescription medicine.